endojs/endo/test262/README.md

 git clone https://github.com/tc39/test262.git
 ```

-All tests that specify `flags: [ module ]` in their preamble will be copied across
+All tests that specify `flags: [ <something> ]` in their preamble will be copied across
-by the update script, as well as all tests and fixtures from `test262/test/language/module-code/`
+by the update script, as well as all tests and fixtures from a selected set of paths.
-and from `test262/test/language/expressions/dynamic-import/`.
+See `./scripts/update-test262.sh` for the selection criteria.

 The file `test262/test262-revision.txt` will also be updated with the information relevant
 to the version of test262 used.
 Make sure you commit that file along with the updated
 tests.